6th arrondissement hotels

 The hotel's accommodations include doubles, twins, connecting doubles, and a duplex apartment with space for four adults.
 (The apartment has a living/bedroom with bath on the ground floor plus another bedroom and bath upstairs.)

-Another great feature is the hotel courtyard with an adjacent glassed-in terrace, where you can enjoy fresh air with your breakfast or evening drinks.
+Another great feature is the hotel courtyard with an adjacent glassed-in terrace, where you can enjoy fresh air with breakfast or drinks.

 This hotel is on a quiet stone-paved street, the Rue de l'Hirondelle, which runs parallel to the Seine just a block inland from the river.
 The Saint-Michel - Notre Dame RER and Métro station is only a short distance from the hotel--and from it, you can easily catch trains to CDG Airport, Orly Airport, the Eiffel Tower, and Versailles.